Indigo5684/Notes/docs/physics/thermal/1-energy.md

 **Theorem**.
 The *Rule of Dulong and Pitt* states that in solids, $f = 6$, so the heat capacity per mole is $3R$.
 In reality, all degrees of freedom freeze out as $T$ approaches $0$, so $C$ approaches $0$.

-For an ideal gas, at constant pressurre,
+For an ideal gas, at constant pressure,

 $$(\frac{\partial V}{\partial T})_P = \frac{\partial}{\partial T} (\frac{NkT}{P}) = \frac{Nk}{P}$$